 What is a Small Claims Court Hearing like?

-Want to know what to expect at a small claims court hearing?
+Do you want to know what to expect in a small claims court hearing?
 Look no further.
 In this article, we provide an overview of what a typical small claims court hearing is like in California.

 When will the hearing be?

 Once the lawsuit is filed, the hearing will be scheduled within 20- 70 days.

 You must serve the small claims lawsuit on the person you sued (the "defendant") at least 15 days before the hearing if the defendant lives or resides in the county you are suing in.
 If the defendant resides outside of the county you are suing in, you must serve them at least 20 days before the hearing.
 If you run out of time to serve, you can submit a request to reschedule your hearing date.

 How to prepare for a Small Claims Court Hearing?

 To prepare for your small claims court hearing:

 Research the law.
 If you are unsure about your case, conduct research about the law.
 You can also consult an attorney.

 Prepare your evidence.
 Invoices, contracts, receipts, etc. You want to have your evidence organized with titles, dates, and why that piece of evidence is important.
 All your evidence should be geared towards showing the judge why you are correct.